 Silver Creek at 17th Ave at Melrose Park, IL (Reach 2)

-Study Reach.--The reach under consideration is a constructed straight channel in an urban area.
-The selected study reach, 1070 ft long, is located between downstream of 20th Avenue (Jewel Drive) bridge and upstream side of 17th Avenue bridge, as shown in the quadrangle map on the top left.
+Study Reach.--The channel reach is a straight constructed channel in an urban area.
+The study reach is 1,070 ft long and is located downstream of the 20th Avenue (Jewel Drive) bridge and upstream of the 17th Avenue bridge, as shown in the quadrangle map on the top left.
 Eight surveyed cross sections (surveyed by the Illinois Department of Natural Resources in 1995) are available for evaluating the channel geometries of the study reach.
-The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of surveyed cross sections are shown in the aerial photo on the top right.
+The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of surveyed cross sections are shown in the aerial photograph on the top right.
 The general channel shapes of the study reach are represented by four selected cross sections as plotted above.

-Gage Datum and Elevations of Reference Points.--The upstream reference point (RP-N4) is two file marks on the 9th I-beam from the right located on the downstream face of North Avenue bridge, elevation=631.06 ft.
-The downstream reference point (RP-N3) is the top of a bolt located on the upstream face of 17th Avenue bridge, elevation 631.21 ft.
-Elevations are reported in NGVD 1929 convention.
+Gage Datum and Elevations of Reference Points.--The upstream reference point (RP-N4) is two file marks on the 9th I-beam from the right located on the downstream face of the North Avenue bridge, elevation=631.06 ft.
+The downstream reference point (RP-N3) is the top of a bolt located on the upstream face of the 17th Avenue bridge, elevation 631.21 ft.
+All elevations are referenced to NGVD29.

 Stage, Discharge Measurements and Computed n-Values.--Water-surface elevations are measured by tape down from the upstream and downstream reference points before, during and after each discharge measurement.
-Discharges are measured from the downstream side of Broadway Avenue or from the upstream side of 17th Avenue bridge.
-Discharge measurements are made using acoustic Doppler current profiler (ADCP) or using conventional current-meter method.
+Discharges are measured from the downstream side of Broadway Avenue or from the upstream side of the 17th Avenue bridge.
+Discharge measurements are made using an Acoustic Doppler Current Profiler (ADCP) or using the conventional current-meter method.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 5/2/2006 24.9 39.6 1.48 0.65 0.002172 0.144